OutSystems/docs-support/src/enterprise/troubleshooting/unable-register-front-end.md

 ## Symptoms

-You are:
+You are performing one of the following operations:
-* Installing a farm environment (an environment with multiple front-ends);
+* Installing a farm environment (an environment with multiple front-ends).
-* Adding front-ends to an existing installation;
+* Adding front-ends to an existing environment.
-* Changing something in the Configuration Tool, without making the same change it in all front-end servers.
+* Changing values in the Configuration Tool, without making the same change in all servers of that environment.

 In the front-end, you observe that the Deployment Service and/or Scheduler Service does not start.